Create notebook snapshots

 Note:

-By default, a maximum of five snapshots is allowed for a single notebook.
+A maximum of five snapshots is allowed for a single notebook.
 The option to create a new snapshot is unavailable once this limit is reached.
 Additional snapshots cannot be created unless one or more of the existing snapshots is deleted.

 Create a snapshot of your notebook